elastic/ecs/rfcs/text/0031-risk-fields.md

 <!--
 Stage 1: Describe at a high-level how these field changes will be used in practice.
 Real world examples are encouraged.
 The goal here is to understand how people would leverage these fields to gain insights or solve problems. ~1-3 paragraphs.
 -->
 As mentioned previously, we have released an experimental feature called Host Risk Score in the Security solution recently.
 As of 7.16, the feature has some real estate on the Overview page and the Alert Flyout within the Security solution, as documented [here](https://www.elastic.co/guide/en/security/8.0/host-risk-score.html).
-In 8.1, users will also be able to see host risk information on the Hosts page and Host Details page.
+In 8.1, users will also be able to see host risk information on the Hosts page and Host Details page as well.

 In addition to Host Risk Score, there is work currently in progress to introduce a Users page in the Security solution and a User Risk Scoring capability.
 Entities at risk is a new concept for users of the Security solution.
 Defining and normalizing this concept of entity risk using the `risk` fields will be crucial for users to get the most out of the Host and User Risk Scoring capabilities when they go GA.